QuantEcon/lecture-source-py/source/rst/python_by_example.rst

     numpy.sqrt(4)

-But the former method is convenient and more standard.
+But the former method (using the short name ``np``) is convenient and more standard.

-Why all the Imports?
+Why So Many Imports?
 ^^^^^^^^^^^^^^^^^^^^

-Remember that Python is a general-purpose language.
+Python programs typically require several import statements.

-The core language is quite small, so it's easy to learn and maintain.
+The reason is that the core language is deliberately kept small, so that it's easy to learn and maintain.

 When you want to do something interesting with Python, you almost always need to import additional functionality.

-Scientific work in Python is no exception.

-Most of our programs start off with lines similar to the ``import`` statements seen above.

 Packages
 ^^^^^^^^